 Port: Allows you to connect peripheral devices to your computer (such as an MP3 player, camera, or printer).
-USB and Firewire are two of the most common types of ports, and they support "plug and play," meaning they communicate with the computer automatically when a device is connected.
+USB and Firewire are two common types of ports, and they support "plug and play," meaning they communicate with the computer automatically when a device is connected.
 An Ethernet port lets you connect your computer to your modem or router for Internet access.
 An HDMI port

 Processor (also CPU, or Central Processing Unit): The 'brains' of the computer.
 Various aspects of the processor - including its speed - are important factors in determining computer performance.
 Intel and AMD are the two largest and best-known manufacturers of personal computer processors.

 RAM (Random Access Memory): Your computer's short-term memory, storing information for fast access.
 It's an important component to faster computing, and it also plays a key role in how much multitasking (performing multiple tasks simultaneously) your computer can do.

 Router: Connects your computer to a broadband modem (cable or DSL), allowing multiple computers to share the same Internet connection.
 A wireless router allows you to create a Wi-Fi (wireless) network in your home.

 Search Engine: A type of website that help you find practically anything you'd like to know.
 Enter a word, phrase, or topic to get a list of sites and other resources that can probably answer your question.
 There are literally thousands upon thousands of search engines, but just a few 'major' ones, including Google, Yahoo, and Microsoft's Bing.

 Software: Performs specific tasks, which can range from system software that controls basic PC functionality, to application programs (such as Microsoft Word), and networking software.